 How many sessions of Hypnotherapy will I need?

-The number of sessions required varies from 3 to 6, with session typically lasting for approx 2 hours, and are weekly or fortnightly.
+The number of sessions required varies from 3 to 6, with session typically lasting for approx 2 hours.

 What's the cost per session?